DaveSkender/Stock.Indicators/indicators/Mama/README.md

 IEnumerable<MamaResult>
 ```

-The first `5` periods will have `null` values since there's not enough data to calculate.
+The first `5` periods will have `null` values for MAMA since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 WARNING: The first `50` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in MAMA values for earlier periods.